Introducing the Steinsaltz Bible

-Like his edition of the Talmud, Rabbi Steinsaltz’s Tanakh is the work of many years of scholarship and translation.
-Fueled with a lifelong mission to make learning accessible to Jews of all backgrounds, Rabbi Steinsaltz has included a treasure trove of information to make this edition of the Tanakh accessible and user-friendly.
+Like his edition of the Talmud, Rabbi Steinsaltz’s Bible (TaNaKh) is the work of many years of scholarship and translation.
+Fueled with a lifelong mission to make learning accessible to Jews of all backgrounds, Rabbi Steinsaltz has included a treasure trove of information to make this edition of the Jewish Bible accessible and user-friendly.

 Just like its Hebrew counterpart, the final product will be open and accessible, incorporating Rabbi Steinsaltz’s unique and humane outlook along with his sterling intellect.
 The team has been working tirelessly to ensure that this edition is clear and concise, providing those who will study it with the chance to delve deeper.